 This course examines the juvenile system, its unique processes, and a detailed look at applicable law.
 Additionally, sociologic theories of delinquency, causation theories, police handling of juveniles, and the function of juvenile courts are explored.
+Pre-requisite: CRIM 2003

 CRIM 3303 Diversity in Criminal Justice